 For example, you might direct your marketing efforts towards more profitable audience segments.

-Benefits of Portfolio Analysis
+Portfolio Analysis Benefits

 • Prioritising different business verticals.